A reader asked:

 All of you at this latitude will be able to see the Southern Cross before dawn for at least another month.

 Are there guide stars to the Southern Cross?
-Look at the photo above, by Jv Noriega in the Philippines.
+Look at the photo at the top of this post, by Jv Noriega in the Philippines.
+Also look at the chart above.
 Notice the two stars, Rigel Kentaurus and Hadar, in the constellation Centaurus.
 Rigel Kentaurus is also known as Alpha Centauri, the star system nearest to Earth, at a little more than four light-years away.

 Rigel Kentaurus (Alpha Centauri) and Hadar point to the Southern Cross.